Rugwall01/BOILER_PLATES/README.md

 # BOILER_PLATES
-Standar Boiler-Plate code for  HTML... (to be conntinued and updated with more)
+Standard Boiler-Plate code for  HTML... (to be conntinued and updated with more)